redking/dzr-redux-workshop/src/exercises/exercise5.md

 ### Step 1 - Inject the store into our component using `<Provider>`

-First, we have to change the way in which the store is used by the application
+First, we have to change the way in which the store is used by the application:

 1. In `src/index.js`, import `Provider` from `react-redux` `import {Provider} from 'react-redux';`

-2. Copy all the attributes from `<ChatRoom>` into a text file somewhere, along with the `_fetch` and `_fetchStatus` functions - we'll use these later
+2. Copy all the attributes from `<ChatRoom>` into a temporary text file, along with the `_fetch` and `_fetchStatus` functions - we'll use these later

 3. Replace the `render` function with a simple call to `ReactDOM.render`, wrapping your application in a `<Provider>` tag.